Getting started

 methods.

-You may call Scramble::ignoreDefaultRoutes
+You should call Scramble::ignoreDefaultRoutes

 from the register